uschpc/webportal-netlify-gatsby/src/user-guides/software/julia.md

 To exit package mode, enter the `Backspace` key on an empty line.

 You can also install packages in other locations, such as for use in a shared group or project library.
-You will need to change the relevant environment variable in the shell, before starting Julia:
+You will need to change the relevant environment variable in the shell before starting Julia:

 ```sh
 export JULIA_DEPOT_PATH="/path/to/dir"
 ```

 This changes the Julia depot location to the specified directory, and then packages will be installed to and loaded from a `/path/to/dir/packages` directory.
 After exporting this variable, you can simply start Julia and install and load packages like normal.
 Note that this line needs to be added to Slurm job scripts in order to load packages from that location.

 To reset this environment variable, enter `unset JULIA_DEPOT_PATH` in the shell.

 ### Installing a different version of Julia